 First Nations, Métis, and Inuit education offer education and training in an environment that includes culturally relevant programming, counselling services and access to Elders.
 You can access these through a variety of Indigenous learning providers.

 See these videos of students at Indigenous colleges:

 Post-secondary programs for Indigenous Peoples

 Colleges, technical schools and universities offer programs for Indigenous Peoples:

 - Find out about programs for Indigenous Peoples at Alberta post-secondary schools.
-Visit Educational Programs at OCCinfo and search using the keyword "Aboriginal."
+Visit Post-Secondary Programs at OCCinfo and search using the keyword "Aboriginal."

 - Check out transition year programs, which prepare Indigenous students from a variety of educational backgrounds to enter university faculties and programs: